-Arlington Public Schools' Math Course Pathways from Algebra I and on (2020-2021)
+Arlington Public Schools' Math Course Pathways from Algebra I and above

 Students will enter these pathways when enrolled in any Algebra I course (which will occur at different grade levels).
 There are multiple pathways and courses that students may take depending upon their readiness.
 Please see specific course descriptions for prerequisite requirements